laurent22/joplin/readme/spec/architecture.md

 - Back end: This is shared by all applications.
 It is made of:

-	- Services: Provide high-level functionalities, such as the search engine, plugin system or database driver.
+	- Services: Provide high-level functionalities, such as the [search engine](https://github.com/laurent22/joplin/tree/dev/packages/lib/services/searchengine), [plugin system](https://github.com/laurent22/joplin/tree/dev/packages/lib/services/plugins) or [synchroniser](https://github.com/laurent22/joplin/blob/dev/packages/lib/Synchronizer.ts).

 	- Models: The model layer sits between the services and database.
 They provide a higher level abstraction than SQL and utility functions to easily save data, such as notes, notebooks, etc.